victoriajeniluc/Practice/Java/Java_notes.md

 * shift + control + r runs the program  you are currently working on
 * ctrl + 6 + v will pull up the VCS control popup
 * command + n will help generate a constructor for you
+* shift + command + up / down arrow allows you to move the line of code